-Are there any Filipinos out there who remember Sambos?
+Is there anyone out there who still remember Sambos?
 I looooooove Sambos.
 PERIOD.
 It was sold at Café Elyseé waaaaaaaay back.
 (LOL).

 For the buttercream, if you find that 1 cup of melted chocolate is too much (seriously?) you can lessen it to about 3/4 cup.
 To coat the Chocolate Sylvanas, I used crushed Oreos (just a personal preference, you can use chocolate cake crumbs, too).

 Let’s step up our Sylvanas game and make Chocolate Sylvanas – Happy Baking!

 For the Dacquoise:

 3/4 cup granulated sugar